 Instead, you will see experienced coffee growers wandering amongst their plants, picking only the ripest beans.

 Instead of funneling unripe, bitter beans into your grounds, Costa Rican farmers leave the fruits on the vines until they’re ready.
-The love and attention they show to their lands extend to its produce.
+The love and attention they show to their lands extend to their produce.

 Most farms have been in the family for generations, and most of the farmers have grown up around these beans.
 Each bean is given as much time as it needs on the vine before moving on to the next step of its journey.